Yosna/Kody-James-Portfolio/public/code/AntSwarm/README.md

 # Ant Swarm (Text-Based Incremental Game)

 **Ant Swarm** is a text-based incremental game written in HTML, CSS, and vanilla JavaScript.
 The goal was to build a live, fully functional idle game.
-The deployed version includes an upgrade system, tooltip-based UI, save/load persistence, modal handling, and dynamic game logic—intentionally written from scratch without the use of external frameworks such as React or Vue.
+The deployed version includes an upgrade system, tooltip-based UI, save/load persistence, modal handling, and dynamic game logic — intentionally written from scratch without the use of external frameworks such as React or Vue.

 ## Features